-Table 3d -Best Practices Metrics BP 3d-1 - The principle of "just culture" underpins a.
-ICAO Annex 13 the international sharing of data/global Attachment E. data reporting system b.
-USOAP AIG 6.509 BP 3d-2 - A common taxonomy is in place. a.
-USOAP AIG 6.509 BP 3d-3 - Each Data collection system is designed in a.
-Sharing of desuch way that sharing of de-identified identified data is data is easy. taking place Note: De-identified data is data that has had differentiating parameters such as names removed.
-BP 3d-4 - Safety data are analyzed in an objective a.
-Peer review and scientifically sound manner, b.
-Sharing system is in independent of any non-safety place and working considerations, and the result is shared place and working with all stakeholders.
+Table 3d -Best Practices Metrics BP 3d-1 - The principle of "just culture" underpins the international sharing of data/global data reporting system a.
+ICAO Annex 13 Attachment E.b.
+USOAP AIG 6.509 BP 3d-2 - A common taxonomy is in place. b.
+USOAP AIG 6.509 a.
+USOAP AIG 6.509 BP 3d-3 - Each Data collection system is designed in such way that sharing of de-identified data is easy.
+Note: De-identified data is data that has had differentiating parameters such as names removed. a.
+Sharing of de- identified data is taking place BP 3d-4 - Safety data are analyzed in an objective and scientifically sound manner, independent of any non-safety considerations, and the result is shared with all stakeholders. a.
+Peer reviewb.
+Sharing system is in place and working